Deploy Feed

 Deployment flow (TypeScript)

-Choosing validation parameters
+Using validation parameters

 Make it discoverable

 Storing with Crossbar pins the feed definition to IPFS and makes it easier to view/debug in the Switchboard explorer.
+The feed hash is the key identifier you'll use throughout your integration.

 EVM: “Deploying” is publishing a feed ID + updating via the Switchboard contract